-Those few in this category believe the astro-luni-solar year, lunar month and even the calendar date commence and terminate in Jerusalem, making Jerusalem the real International Dateline.
+Those few in this category believe the astro-luni-solar year, lunar month and even the calendar date commence and terminate in Jerusalem, making Jerusalem the real International Dateline every month of every year.
 However, there are many problems with this method: 1) The Creator created a large spherical earth.
 2) He told Adam and Eve to be fruitful and multiple and fill the earth.
 3) Those occupying other continents for 95% of the last 6,000 years had no way to communicate with Jerusalem, nor were they even aware of their existence, and by extension were not able to synchronize themselves with Jerusalem 4) Today, by way of technological advances, we can know when the month begins for Jerusalem, yet it is illogical to believe that this method was ever required by the Creator previous to the last 100 years.
-5) If the Creator intended Jerusalem to be the commencement of His clock/calendar, the moon would consistently become full in that location first, but it does not.
+5) If the Creator intended Jerusalem to be the commencement of His clock/calendar for ALL THE WORLD, the moon would consistently become full in that location first, but it does not.
 6) If the moon did not exist at all, we could surmise many things.
 But the fact that the moon does exist, we find that it is the appointed observable instrument in the shamayim (heavens) to beacon the true mobile Creator’s Lunar International Dateline (CLID).
 And strikingly, time exists in the present, wherever one lives.

 - First morning the full moon greets the sun from opposite horizons Method